HumanBrainProject/voluba-linear-backend/README.rst

 Coming soon

-..
 A production deployment (following the ``master`` branch) is deployed on https://voluba-linear-backend.apps.hbp.eu. |uptime-prod|

 The ``dev`` branch is deployed on https://voluba-linear-backend.apps-dev.hbp.eu. |uptime-dev|

+..
    The public deployments are managed by OpenShift clusters, the relevant configuration is described in `<openshift-deployment/>`_.
+TODO: document the deployment config

 Documentation